IceZYin/2023-AIS-SMB-CESM2/README.md

 # 2023-AIS-SMB-CESM2
-Scripts and plots for paper Schneider et al. "Sea level mitigation from warming-induced increase in Antarctic snowfall has been reduced by sea surface temperature trend patterns"
+Scripts and plots for paper Schneider et al. "Decoded Antarctic snow accumulation history reconciles observed and modeled trends in accumulation and large-scale warming patterns"